Zinggi/UnrealScriptIDE/README.md

 1. Clone or download this package
 2. Put it into your Packages directory (find using 'Preferences' -> 'Browse Packages...')

+**please note:**
+UnrealScriptIDE will only work properly if you add the src folder as a project.
+To do so, goto 'Project' -> 'Add Folder To Project...' -> add the Src folder (/UDK/UDK-201*-**/Development/Src/)

 My auto-complete settings
 ------------